nkoep/nkoep.net/posts/random-forest-regressor.md

 different subsets of the training data.
-The intuition here is that while each individual tree might slightly overfit the samples it was trained on, by averaging the predictions of each individual tree this effect may be reduced, which in turn reduces prediction variance of unseen data.
+The intuition here is that while each individual tree might slightly overfit the samples it was trained on, by averaging the predictions of each individual tree this effect may be reduced, which in turn reduces variance on unseen data.

 Subsampling the training set is more commonly referred to as *bootstrapping*;
 a training (sub)set created in this way is called a *bootstrapped set*.